Interactive Brokers Singapore Review (2023): How does it fare against Saxo Markets and Tiger Brokers?

 What are the Interactive Brokers commission fees?

-Psst, life hack: When you sign up for an IBKR account, you’ll be automatically put under the Fixed account tier.
-Go to your account settings to switch it to Tiered—it’ll likely be cheaper for you, as you’ll see below!
+Pro tip: When you sign up for an IBKR account, you’ll be automatically put under the Fixed account tier.
+Go to your account settings to switch it to Tiered—you may get cheaper rates!

-For small trades on SGX, IBKR’s minimum commissions are one of the lowest in the market, with bank brokers like DBS Vickers or OCBC Securities charging as much as S$25 per trade.
-And Interactive Brokers is certainly cheaper than Saxo Markets, which charges a $5 minimum commission for their $1/month Bronze plan.
+For smaller trades on SGX, IBKR’s minimum commissions are one of the lowest in the market, with bank brokers like DBS Vickers or OCBC Securities charging as much as S$25 per trade.
+Interactive Brokers is certainly cheaper than Saxo Markets, which charges a S$5 minimum commission under their Bronze plan.

 For US stocks, Interactive Brokers charges between 0.0005 to 0.0035 USD per share depending on the share volume, with a minimum of 0.35 USD under their Tiered account tier.
 Under their Fixed account tier, the charge is 0.005 USD per share, subject to a minimum of 1 USD, for any trade volume.
 For most people, the Tiered pricing is going to be much cheaper, so go ahead and switch your account to Tiered in your account settings if you’re keen on US stocks.

-With one of the lowest minimum commissions for US stocks, IBKR is only behind brokers like Moomoo, Webull and TD Ameritrade.
+With one of the lowest minimum commissions for US stocks, IBKR is only behind a few brokers like Moomoo, Webull, and Saxo Markets.

 With IBKR’s low minimum commissions, you can go right ahead and make itty bitty trades without worrying about losing money to hefty commission fees.